Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 :cite:`filinskiDeclarativeContinuationsCategorical1989` says the transformation from ``if e then (1,3) else (2,3)`` to ``(if e then 1 else 2, 3)`` is valid in a strict language, but not in a lazy language, because ``e`` could diverge.
 The point is that some transformations are valid in a strict language but in a lazy language need a divergence analysis.
 But this example is rather fragile, e.g. the transformation from ``3`` to ``if e then 3 else 3`` is invalid in strict and lazy, but only if ``e`` can diverge.
 And as Conal `writes <http://conal.net/blog/posts/lazier-functional-programming-part-2>`__ we can define a laxer pattern match which allows the transformation in all cases, ``ifThenElse c a b = (a glb b) lub (\True -> a) c lub (\False -> b) c``.

+Overall, a win for laziness, and an argument for lax pattern match semantics and termination checking.

 Totality
 --------

 In a total language all evaluation strategies give the same result, so referential transparency and function composition hold.
-But totality gives up all the benefits of laziness w.r.t. infinite data structure expressiveness.
+But since strict evaluation must work also, totality gives up all the benefits of laziness.
 Meanwhile the actual evaluation strategy is compiler-specified.
 In practice, this strategy still has to be decided (e.g. Idris is strict, Agda/Coq have both strict and lazy backends), so this doesn't resolve the question.
 The number of times an expression is evaluated is still observable via the performance.

 Arguments in a lazy language are passed as computations, so they can include non-terminating computations, whereas in a strict language arguments are evaluated values.
 But when we actually use a value it gets evaluated, so these computations resolve themselves.
 There is no way in a lazy language (barring runtime reflection or exception handling) to observe that an argument is non-termination as opposed to a real value, i.e. to make a function ``f _|_ = 0, f () = 1``.
 So stating that non-termination or ``undefined`` is a value in lazy languages is wrong.
 Similarly ``Succ undefined`` is not a value - it is WHNF but not normal form.
 These are programs (unevaluated expressions) that only come up when we talk about totality.

+Conclusion: totality is a compromise that means the worst of strict and lazy, and in practice is a Trojan horse for strictness.
+Some people have confused the notions of "value" and "argument" in lazy languages.
+The term "laziness" has a lot of baggage, perhaps it is better to market the language as "normal order".

 Simulation
 ----------

-One can implement call-by-name in a strict language by doing ``(\x -> x () + x ()) (\_ -> e)``, but if ``e`` is expensive this will evaluate ``e`` twice.
+Running lazy code in a strict language, there are three options:

+* unmodified: can lead to non-termination, slowdowns, and space leaks.
+For example anything with infinite lists will break as it tries to construct the infinite list.
+* call-by-name: To limit infinite evaluation, expressions must be passed as thunks ``\() -> e`` to avoid evaluation.
+Augustss has called this `"too ugly to even consider" <http://augustss.blogspot.com/2011/05/more-points-for-lazy-evaluation-in.html>`__, but fortunately many languages have introduced special support for wrapping arguments as thunks, such as Swift's lightweight closure syntax ``{e}`` and annotation ``@autoclosure``, and Scala's automatic call-by-name types, ``(\(x : CallByName Int) -> x + x) e``.
+Passing thunks removes nontermination but can still introduce slowdowns and space leaks as expressions are evaluated multiple times.
-Thunks can implement lazy computation, have ``Thunk a = Var (Evaluated a | Unevaluated (() -> a))`` and do ``(\x -> force x + force x) (delay (\() -> e))``.
-But there is syntactic overhead - even ignoring force/delay, ``e`` must be passed as a function to avoid evaluating it.
-This is too ugly to even consider.
-Perhaps ``{e}`` for a thunk, or Scala's call-by-name type syntax, ``(\(x : CallByName Int) -> x + x) e``.
+* thunk data type: To fully mimic lazy semantics, a new type ``Thunk a = Var (Evaluated a | Unevaluated (() -> a))`` can be introduced with operations force/delay.
+Then one does ``(\x -> force x + force x) (delay {e})``.
+There is a lot of syntactic overhead, but it is a faithful emulation of the lazy implementation.

-Evaluating lazy code in a strict language can lead to non-termination, slowdowns, and space leaks.
-In contrast there is no non-termination possibility to interpreting strict programs in a lazy language.
-But slowdown and space leaks are still an issue.
+To write a strict program in a lazy language, ignoring orthogonal aspects such as the handling of side effects, the program can simply be used unmodified.
+It will have the same semantics in normal conditions and possibly terminate without error in conditions where the strict version would loop infinitely.
+Slowdown and space leaks are possible issues, though not non-termination.
+Efficiency can be recovered by adding back strictness.

+Conclusion: Laziness wins in terms of simulation usability (use programs as-is).
+Performance-wise, practically, both directions of simulation can introduce slowdown and space leaks, although with invasive syntax strict can simulate lazy without overhead.

 Data structures
 ---------------